SanderMertens/bake/README.md

       +-- Darwin-x86_64/libmy_binary.so
 ```

 Here, only the `libmy_binary.so` that is in the directory that matches the platform string will be installed.

-To determine the platform string for the current machine, type `bake --platform`.
+The platform string is case independent.
+It allows for a number of different notations.
+For example, both `x86-linux` and `linux-x86` are allowed.
+In addition, projects can also just specify the operating system name, in which case the file will be installed to all architectures, as long as the operating system matches the directory name.

+To see the exact matching of the platform string, see the implementation of `corto_os_match` in the `https://cortoproject/platform` repository.

 ### Project configuration
 A bake project file is located in the root of a project, and must be called `project.json`.
 This file contains of an `id` describing the logical project name, a `type` describing the kind of project, and a `value` property which contains properties that customize how the project should be built.